Wizatar08/EscapeMazeJavaGame/README.md

 Only src and lib files added (out files excluded).

-This game is in early development, the game structure's code is still being developed.
+This game is an ongoing project and still is in early development, the game structure's code is still being developed.

 [UPDATE as of June 17]